Lifting iron has been a part of my life since the age of 14.

 While an occasional cheat meal or night out is a necessary part of life, crushing your body consistently with drugs, alcohol, a lack of sleep, poor nutrition, and inactivity are so disrespectful to your body.

-When you begin to lift weights and live the fit life you will know the difference between when your body is performing optimally to when you know it will fail an inspection.
+When you begin to lift weights and live the fit life you will know the difference between when your body is healthy and performing optimally to when you know it will fail an inspection.

 There is no better feeling in the world than waking up and feeling youthful, spry, and strong due to your commitment to the iron.